kevinherzig/TimeMachine/readme.md

 TimeMachine is a project I've been thinking about for years.
 I have several WWVB based clocks around my house and in the spring time change they have reception issues that cause them not to sync.
 I've waited up to a couple of weeks in some cases to see if they would eventually pick up a signal to no avail.

 Over the past few years I've looked at some of the options out there to broadcast a simulated WWVB signal.
 There are many open source projects on Github that use various methods to accomplish this.
 There is even an iPhone app that uses the iPhone speaker to generate enough of a signal that it can sync the correct time.
 All of these required taking down the clocks and placing them very close to whichever device was transmitting.
 Many of the projects were incomplete with non-working code or hardware.
 Some were based on Arduino boards that had no RTC or wifi so could only send a pre-programmed time.

 After trying several boards I found that the Heltech WIFI 32 board was almost perfect for this task.
 Based on the ESP32 architecture, it is dual core and has a lot of RAM.
-It has an OLED display built in which would allow me to program a status display which would allow me to see what the system was doing at any given time.
+It has an OLED display built to allow a status display to see what the system is doing at any given time.
+I added a marquee that displays the bits being broadcasted.

   ### Call out
   One of the most difficult parts of creating a time transmitter is understanding the math behind how the time is modulated into a radio signal using pulses in the AM signal.
 I didn't have the time or patience to write this part myself so I looked to the work others have done already.
 I tried the code from several transmitters before settling on using the code from Henner Zeller's [txtempus](https://github.com/hzeller/txtempus).
 This project has modulators for many different radio clocks and was easy to implement with a minor change.
 It was also the simplest and most comprehensive out of all of them.